-Through the description of 2.3 to 2.5, we can get a new better classification model for relative performance.
-But the classifier performance cannot be continued.
-Because keywords of each category will vary in each era.
-We crawl 6586 web pages from the BBC News in 2016, and classify them using the new approach.
-Performance can't keep, even decline.
-After investigation we found that the BBC data set consists of documents from the BBC news website corresponding to stories in five topical areas from 2004-2005.
-The 6586 web pages we crawled are the news in 2016.
-Some words are not the key words of the category in 2004-2005, but they are now.
-Some words are the key words of the category in 2004-2005, but they are not now.
-For example, AlphaGo is the KWC of the category tech now , but does not appear any text in 2004-2005.
-Michael Jordan is the KWC of the category sport 2004-2005, but appear rarely now.
-We call that Cold start.
-It is a potential problem in computer-based information systems which involve a degree of automated data modelling.
-Common classification algorithms can not avoid cold start problems, and the only solution is to re-collect the data to train the model.
-So to ensure the performance of the new classification approach, there must be a mechanism to ensure KWC updates automatically.
+Through the descriptions in sections 2.3 to 2.5, we can get a new and better classification model for relative performance.
+However, the classifier performance cannot be maintained because the KWCs will vary in each era.
+We crawl 6,586 web pages from BBC News in 2016 and classify them using the new approach.
+Performance cannot keep, even decline.
+After investigation, we found that the BBC data set consists of documents from the BBC News website corresponding to stories in five topical areas from 2004 to 2005.
+The 6,586 web pages we crawled are news reports from 2016.
+Some words are not the same KWCs from 2004 to 2005, but they are now.
+Some words are the KWCs from 2004 to 2005, but they are no longer KWCs.
+For example, AlphaGo is a KWC of the current tech category, but it does not appear any text between 2004 and 2005.
+Michael Jordan was a KWC in the sports category in 2004 to 2005, but it rarely appears now.
+We call that cold start.
+It is a potential problem in computer-based information systems that involve a degree of automated data modeling.
+Common classification algorithms cannot avoid cold start problems, and the only solution is to re-collect the data to train the model.
+Therefore, in order to ensure the performance of the new classification approach, there must be a mechanism to ensure the KWCs update automatically.

-In this paper , we set the threshold function to ensure the performance of the new classification approach.
-When the category similarity of testing text reach the threshold condition, we append the testing text to the training corpus ,then repeat the Training Phase to update the KWC.
-Under this mechanism, we can ensure the performance of the classifier.
+In this study, we set the threshold function to ensure the performance of the new classification approach.
+When the category similarity of testing text reaches the threshold condition, we append the testing text to the training corpus and repeated the training phase to update the KWC.
+By using this this mechanism, we can ensure the performance of the classifier.

-Algorithm classificationByCS is applied to classify testing text by Cosine Similarity.
+Algorithm classification by CS is applied to classify test texts by cosine similarity.
 Adding step 8-9 for KWC update operations.
-If the max similarity reach the threshold function (step 8), it will repeat the Training Phase to update the KWC automatically.
+If the max similarity reaches the threshold function (step 8), it will repeat the training phase to update the KWC automatically.
 This phase can guarantee the performance of the classifier.

 3 EXPERIMENTAL RESULTS

-3.1 Data Set Descriptions
+3.1 Dataset Descriptions

-BBC data set: We make use of the BBC corpora which have been previously used in document classifying and clustering tasks, and extract the keywords based on TFIDF algorithm.
-The original BBC corpus contains a total of 2225 documents with 5 annotated topic labels from the BBC News website corresponding to stories in five topical areas from 2004-2005.
-These five topics are respectively business , entertainment, politics, sport, tech.
-Detailed corpus data is as follows:
+BBC data set: We make use of the BBC corpra that have been previously used in document classification and clustering tasks and extract the keywords based on the TF-IDF algorithm.
+The original BBC corpus contains a total of 2,225 documents with 5 annotated topic labels from the BBC News website corresponding to stories in five topical areas from 2004 to 2005.
+These five topics are business , entertainment, politics, sports, and tech.
+Detailed corpus data follows.

-20 Newsgroups : The 20 Newsgroups data set ,collected by Ken Lang, consists of 20017 articles divided almost evenly among 20 different UseNet discussion groups.
+20 Newsgroups : The 20 Newsgroups data set , which was collected by Ken Lang, consists of 20,017 articles divided almost evenly among 20 different UseNet discussion groups.
 The task is to classify an article into the one newsgroup (of twenty) to which it was posted.
-When words from a stoplist of common short words are removed, there are 62258 unique words that occur more than once; other feature selection is not used.
-The word counts of each document are scaled such that each document has constant length, with potentially fractional word counts.
-The 20 newsgroups collection has become a popular data set for experiments in text applications of machine learning techniques, such as text classification and text clustering.
-Detailed corpus data is as follows:
+When words from a stop list of common short words are removed, there are 62,258 unique words that occur more than once; other feature selection is not used.
+The word counts of each document are scaled such that each document has a constant length with potentially fractional word counts.
+The 20 Newsgroups collection has become a popular data set for experiments in text applications of machine learning techniques, such as text classification and text clustering.
+Detailed corpus data follows.